mickfuzz/makecode-platformer-101/gamePatterns.md

 # Game Patterns

-The key idea of this course is to start with a simple [Platform Game Template to Remix](https://makecode.com/_FqWD64MxEiRi) and to add Game Patterns from a menu of possibilities.
+The key idea of this approach to game making is to start with a simple [Platform Game Template to Remix](https://makecode.com/_FqWD64MxEiRi) and to add Game Patterns from a menu of possibilities.
 There are many ways of thinking about these patterns but in this guide we are dividing them up into the following: